 Helping to keep families healthy and free from malaria since the mid-1980s.

-- From 2016 to 2018, more than 14,000 cases of malaria were confirmed by testing and then treated using artemisinin-based combination therapy, as recommended by the World Health Organization.
+- From 2016 to 2019, more than 24,000 cases of malaria were confirmed by testing and then treated using artemisinin-based combination therapy, as recommended by the World Health Organization.
+In 2019, community health volunteers tested 94% of patients with a fever for malaria; of these, 87% were confirmed positive for malaria and 84.6% received treatment.

-- The percentage of cases of malaria at Jhpiego-supported sites that were treated according to Cameroon’s national guidelines increased from 70% in 2012 to 89% in 2018.
+- The percentage of cases of malaria at Jhpiego-supported sites treated according to Cameroon’s national guidelines increased from 70% in 2012 to 93% in 2019.

-- Jhpiego strengthened the Ministry of Health’s ability to respond to epidemics by supporting development of national infection prevention and control (IPC) guidelines, training a pool of national IPC trainers and three Ebola Rapid Response Teams, and strengthening the capacity of over 90 providers from 77 health facilities in Kribi, Lolodorf and Ebolowa districts via IPC training and donation of essential IPC equipment.
+- From 2016 to 2017, Jhpiego strengthened the Ministry of Health’s ability to respond to epidemics by supporting development of national infection prevention and control (IPC) guidelines, training a pool of national IPC trainers and three Ebola Rapid Response Teams, and strengthening the capacity of more than 90 providers from 77 health facilities in Kribi, Lolodorf and Ebolowa districts via IPC training and donation of essential IPC equipment.

 Our Work in Cameroon